grpc/proposal/A72-open-telemetry-tracing.md

 OpenTelemetry and OpenCensus dependencies to export trace spans from both frameworks, and keep the correct parent-child relationship.
 This is the recommended approach to migrate to OpenTelemetry in one binary gradually.
-Note that the in-binary migration and cross-cutting concerns migration can be done in parallel.
+Note that the in-binary migration and cross-process migration can be done in parallel.

 The shim packages that bridge two libraries works as follows, considering the following migration scenarios example: